 Some of the most common health problems linked to longterm chronic stress are:

-- heart disease (high blood pressure, high cholesterol)
+- cardiovascular disease (high blood pressure, high LDL (bad) cholesterol)

 Unmanaged chronic stress, especially stress-related anger and hostility, can affect our health.
 It may cause: